Carlos Correa Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Phillies pitching staff is 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies' 3.99 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (3.97).

-- Phillies pitchers combine to give up 130 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (132 total, 1.1 per game).

-- In his last appearance on Saturday against the Kansas City Royals, the lefty threw five innings, giving up six earned runs while surrendering six hits.
+- The righty's last time out was on Sunday against the Kansas City Royals, when he threw seven innings, surrendering four earned runs while allowing seven hits.

-- The 26-year-old has a 3.44 ERA and 8.3 strikeouts per nine innings across 10 games this season, while giving up a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.